kwynncom/code-fragments/shortwave/README.md

 The best my microphone can do is 48kHz sampling rate.
 My math says that 48kHz and 60kHz meet every 5 cycles.
 That is, if I sample at 48kHz and check every 5th sample, I am reading same point in the 60kHz wave cycle every 4th wave.
 My microphone only records in stereo.

+Attempt 2: Attempt 1 was based on aligning the waves--a 5:4 ratio or whatever.
+My second attempt is to read the average power of each 0.1s.
+This shows some promise.
+There is still the issue of aligning the pulses, but this time I'm trying to see an accurate 0.2s pulse rather than several orders of magnitude smaller.

 I demonstrated that I can get true random numbers from an empty (no microphone plugged in) microphone jack: https://github.com/kwynncom/true-random-numbers-from-microphone